goreleaser/goreleaser/www/docs/customization/announce.md

 # .goreleaser.yml
 announce:
   twitter:
-    # Wether its enabled or not.
+    # Whether its enabled or not.
     # Defaults to false.
     enabled: true